low-orbit-flux/ship-grip-fim/README.md

 	- ignore list ( ex. exclude .DS_Store )
+	- all configs in a structure
-	- specify config file as CLI arg
+	- pass config to everything

     Service ( agent )